 It is the project sponsor that is responsible for assigning and confirming the project manager.
 However, as the project gets going the decision-making responsibility lies on the project manager’s shoulders.
 Thus, the project charter should clearly list which decisions the manager can make autonomously and which should be discussed with the other stakeholders.
 Defining the project manager’s authority helps avoid issues and disagreements later on in the process.

 Next up, you should identify all the project stakeholders.
 Think about both internal and external stakeholders as well as the team that will be working on the project.
 Furthermore, define how all of these people will communicate during the project.
 You should answer questions like: ‘Who is the project team reporting to?’ and ‘How are the stakeholders being informed of the changes?’
 All of this will ease communication in the future.

 Lastly, review all the project goals, requirements, risks, and timelines to estimate the project budget.
-This an estimation based on all the information in the project charter, meaning it will give you a general idea of the required investment.
-Make sure this estimation is calculated and weighed well, it will be harder to change the budget as the project gets going.
+This is an estimation based on all the information in the project charter, meaning it will give you a general idea of the required investment.
+Make sure this estimation is calculated and weighed well.
+It will be harder to change the budget as the project gets going.

 1 – Get familiar with the project and gather all the required information.